 The Basic Life Support (BLS) for Healthcare Providers course covers core material such as adult and pediatric CPR (including two-rescue scenarios and use of the bag mask), foreign-body airway obstruction, and automated external defibrillation (AED).
-At the completion of this course, students will have the opportunity to become certified in BLS under the guidelines set forth by the American Hearth Association.
+At the completion of this course, students will have the opportunity to become certified in BLS under the guidelines set forth by the American Heart Association.
 Course may be repeated once in order to maintain certification.

-Techniques and Analysis of Fitness and Weight Training
+[Change in unit value] Techniques and Analysis of Fitness and Weight Training

-[Add prerequisites: BIOL 175, 176, and completion of Basic Math (B4) requirement
+[Add prerequisites: BIOL 175, 176, and completion of Basic Math (B4) requirement]